HealthFlow-Medical-HCX/hfcx-platform/analysis/swasth_references_analysis.md

-# Swasth References Analysis - HCX Egypt Contextualization
+# HealthFlow References Analysis - HCX Egypt Contextualization

 ## Executive Summary

-This document provides a comprehensive analysis of all Swasth and India-specific references found across the HCX repositories that require contextualization for Egypt.
+This document provides a comprehensive analysis of all HealthFlow and India-specific references found across the HCX repositories that require contextualization for Egypt.

 ## Search Results Summary